 Aubrey Sheiham, BDS, PhD, DHC

 Aubrey Sheiham BDS, PhD, DHC is a dental epidemiologist who was inspired and encouraged by Archie Cochrane to question many of the practices in medicine and dentistry.
 His main commitment is to improving the health of populations in underdeveloped countries and challenging dental establishments to be far more critical.
-The misuse of healthcare resources has more serious ethical and health implications in underdeveloped countries because resources there for health are generally inadequate.
-Professor Sheiham considers that supporting and training key health personnel in the concepts of The Cochrane Collaboration will improve the effectiveness and efficiency of health care.
-Since 2001, through Dr Sheiham’s generosity, Cochrane researchers from low- and middle-income countries have been funded and supported each year to complete a Cochrane Review on a topic of relevance to their region, and to cascade relevant knowledge about Cochrane and evidence-based health care (EBHC) to their local networks.
+The misuse of health care resources has more serious ethical and health implications in underdeveloped countries because they are generally inadequate.
+Prof. Sheiham considers that supporting and training key health personnel in the concepts of Cochrane will improve the effectiveness and efficiency of health care.
+Since 2001, through Dr Sheiham’s generosity, Cochrane researchers from low- and middle-income countries have been funded and supported each year to complete a Cochrane Review on a topic relevant to their region, and to cascade relevant knowledge about Cochrane and evidence-based health care (EBHC) to their local networks.

 General information and requirements

-Effective February 2014, the Aubrey Sheiham Scholarship has evolved into a new award focussing on leadership in EBHC: The Aubrey Sheiham EBHC in Africa Leadership Award.
-This award will be offered annually by The Cochrane Collaboration to an individual from Africa to support the conduct and dissemination of a high-impact Cochrane Review focussing on a topic relevant to resource constrained settings.
-The award is administered by The South African Cochrane Centre (SACC).
+Since February 2014, the scholarship has evolved into a new award focusing on leadership in EBHC: The Aubrey Sheiham EBHC in Africa Leadership Award.
+This award will be offered annually by Cochrane to an individual from Africa to support the conduct and dissemination of a high-impact Cochrane Review focusing on a topic relevant to resource-constrained settings.
+The award is administered by Cochrane South Africa (SA).

-In addition to undertaking and disseminating the findings of the review, the awardee will be expected to support capacity development by mentoring a novice author from Africa in conducting the Cochrane Review.
-The awardee and designated mentee will receive support to hold up to two face-to-face meetings with their co-author, to ensure progress and provide mentoring during the review process.
-The meetings will take place at the most appropriate site to bring the author team together.
-This may be the SACC, or another location identified by the awardee.
+In addition to undertaking and disseminating the review findings, the awardee will be expected to support capacity development by mentoring a novice author from Africa in conducting the review.
+The awardee and mentee will receive support to attend up to two face-to-face meetings, to ensure progress and provide mentoring during the review process.
+The meetings will take place at the most appropriate site to bring the team together - either at Cochrane SA, or another location identified by the awardee.

 The preferred recipient will:

-- be an experienced Cochrane Review author (at least one published review) from Africa;
+- be an experienced Cochrane Review author (at least one published review) based in Africa;

 - have demonstrated commitment to mentoring others in EBHC;

-- have identified a review topic that is of significant importance to people living in resource limited settings.
+- have identified a review topic of significant importance to people living in resource-limited settings.

 The awardee will be expected to: